dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“I long ago abandoned myself to a blind lust for the written word.
-Literature is my sandbox.
-In it I play, build my forts and castles, spend glorious time.” - Rabih Alameddine
+“If I am ever to live, truly live, it will be for the second time inside a book.” - Robbie Coburn
 </i>
 </blockquote>